shoggoth/ExplodeFight/README.md

 master

 ## Current Tasks
+- See if we can do without the GKScene loading.
 - Add mob info protocol for use with spawning.
 - Spawn pattern protocol and enum (in playground: Developer).